arjn2/megan-aics/README.md

 # Dataset used

-Malevis balanced dataset from kaggle is modified with new class of additionlayy added bening pe images.
+Malevis balanced dataset from kaggle is modified with new class of additionally added benign pe images.

+This custom benign class will reduce false positives.

 dataset/pe2img.py is the python script used to convert pe files to gray images.